Yandex SEO, or Optimization Beyond Google

 + Yandex has a small and responsive customer care team.
 In case you suspect that your site has suffered a penalty, you can write there, and most likely, you will receive a prompt feedback.

 Yandex SEO in a nutshell.

 It is a known fact that Yandex highly prioritizes geo-targeted searches.
 While local SEO plays a certain role in most search engines, their users from different parts of the country see more or less similar results.
-It is not so in Yandex.
+Yandex SEO works a little differently.